-Shawl Geometry I: the math of shaping shawls for non mathy people is a 93 page book with crystal clear instructions for 28 common shawl shapes from squares to triangles, to circles, to rectangles to half circles and more.
+Shawl Geometry Book One: the math of shaping shawls for non-mathy people is a 92 page book with crystal clear instructions for 28 common shawl shapes from squares, to triangles, to circles, to rectangles, to half circles and more.

 | for 28 shawl shapes

 These shapes are weirder, funkier, uncommon, and unique.
 Perfect for adding a little bit of edge to your knitting.
-45 uncommon shawl shapes – stop knitting what everyone else is knitting.
+With 45 uncommon shawl shapes, you can stop knitting what everyone else is knitting.